rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 Thirdly, the glyphs need to be positioned relative to each other.
 The position of each glyph is defined by its boundaries, both vertical and [horizontal](#sn:metrics) (see [Figure 8](#fig:glyph-boundaries)).
 These are represented as rectangles in the figures in this chapter.
 The boundaries of adjacent glyphs are aligned in the writing direction by default.
-Glyphs' positions can be further adjusted using three different concepts:
+Glyphs’ positions can be further adjusted using three different concepts:

 - *kerning* (or *conditional spacing adjustment*) typically defines additional horizontal or vertical adjustment for a pair (or a larger